richardyamamoto/bootcamp-react-native/notes/BUILDINGNOTES.md

 React Native has elements natives from the device as Keyboard.
 To use their method we have to import the module from react-native, for exemple:
 `import { KeyBoard } from 'react-native'`

+- KeyBoard: KeyBoard
+- ActivityIndicator: Indicate the loading status based on OS

 ---
 ### Input
 React native has standards props for TextInput